pratik-ingle/POS-tagging/README.md

-PRATIK SURESH INGLE
-ROLL # : 17188

-POS Tagging Assignment
+## POS Tagging

-In this assignment instead of creating files I have used lists for simplicity if we need to create file for results the we can use file write format present in python same as first step of reading brown.txt  with write and read data type.
+Here instead of creating files I have used lists for simplicity if we need to create file for results the we can use file write format present in python same as first step of reading brown.txt  with write and read data type.

 1.Corpus
 Dividing corpus into two parts-